EvaMakri/lifestylefactors-annotation-docs/entities.md

 * Food names should be annotated only if the common taxonomic names (e.g. banana) are actual foods.
 The Linnean names (e.g. _Citrus sinensis_) should not be annotated.

-* Occupations should generally be annotated as Lifestyle Factors.

 * Sports and doing sports should generally be annotated and the attribute should be decided case-by-case.

 * Different carcinogens should be annotated as Lifestyle Factors (e.g. "exposure to exhaust fumes").